kolosovpetro/OpenIDConnect.AZ204.API/README.md

 - Configure Enterprise app roles
     - Go to: `Enterprise apps -> MembersApiApp -> Assign roles -> Assign readonly role to your account`

+- Launch postman request and validate it

+## Configure second API

+- Configure same way as you did for the first one